• Do your pupils prefer recalling information to “real” thinking?

 Strategies for promoting metacognition in all subjects in all classrooms

-• 4 simple ways to promote metacognitive awareness in your classroom
+• 5 powerful ways to promote metacognitive awareness in your classroom

-• Higher Order Thinking Skills ( HOTS) and developing questioning strategies
+• Using classroom dialogue to promote Higher-order Thinking Skills ( HOTS) and metacognitive questioning strategies

 Specific strategies for Improving metacognition in Reading, Maths and Science teaching

 • How to apply these ideas to other subjects